 How to visit.
 Highclere Castle is located about 65 miles (105 km) west of London, whereas Bampton village is about 30-40 miles from here, very close to Oxford.
 The best way to visit these places is either by car or by taking a tour.

 Best tours from London.
-There are several tours visiting Downtown Abbey filming locations from London.
+There are several tours visiting Downton Abbey filming locations from London.
 Some of the tours also visit Oxford, some others pass several villages of Cotswolds as well.
 Here you can see all the best options and choose the tour that interests you the most.
-This tour has the most complete itinerary covering most of the Downtown Abbey filming locations.
+This tour has the most complete itinerary covering most of the Downton Abbey filming locations.

 TIP: If you don’t really care about the movie filming locations and would simply like to visit Highclere Castle, you can opt for this bus transfer that also includes castle tickets.
 It’s by far the easiest way to get here from London.

 The picturesque village of Lacock in rural Wiltshire near Bath is another place often visited on day tours from London.
 It’s a small village and you don’t need much time here, but it’s well worth a stop if touring the area.

 The historic village of Lacock looks much as it did two centuries ago.
 Founded in the Saxon era, Lacock’s buildings originally made up part of a monastery complex (be sure to visit Lacock Abbey!).
 In the 19th century, it lost its main source of income from the wool industry, so very little development has taken place since then.

 This means that this unspoiled little village gives an authentic look into days gone by.
 In fact, you can still see an old workhouse and medieval tithe barn in addition to the traditional stone cottages, with classic English pubs dotted throughout.